AdobeDocs/campaign-classic.en/help/technotes/tracked-urls.md

 To improve security, the signature mechanism for tracking links in emails has been introduced in [Campaign Gold Standard 8](../rn/using/gold-standard.md#gs8) - April 2020 - and is enabled by default for all customers starting Build 19.1.4 (9032@3a9dc9c) and Campaign 20.2.

-If your environment is running on one of the versions listed below, you are impacted:
+If your environment is running on one of the versions listed below, you can be impacted:

 * Gold Standard 7 to 11.
 [Learn more](../rn/using/gold-standard.md)
 * Campaign 21.1.1 and 21.1.2 releases.
 [Learn more](../rn/using/latest-release.md)